RuchitaAg/Election-Analysis/README.md

-The above summary was created using a Python script that generated the same output in Visual Code Auditor.
-Sharing below to offer validating of above output.
+This summary was created using a Python script that generated the same output in Visual Code Auditor, shown below to offer validation of above output:

 ![image](https://user-images.githubusercontent.com/102870991/166193284-7b9a5eef-cb10-4b50-ab08-a1c4bfd58208.png)